niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/first-step-series/unity-runner-1.md

 }
 ```

+???+ abstract
     Each frame, set the **global** rotation of the missile to be a rotation which faces down the positive Z axis.

 #### Missile Spin